-Every faculty member has an annual written evaluation by the Department Chair, which will address mission assignment and annual performance in the areas described below.
-Progress toward promotion should also be addressed annually.
-In addition, assistant professors will undergo a mid-cycle review at the end of the 3rd year and end of the 6th year of employment to address progress toward promotion and tenure.
-If the faculty member is planning to up for promotion at the end of their 3rd year or end of the 6th year of employment, the faculty member should have their mid-cycle review at the end of the 2nd or 5th year, respectively.
-Promotion from associate professor to full professor may be considered any time after appointment as an associate professor when the faculty member's accomplishments warrant such consideration.
-The Chair's letter should indicate the Departmental metrics for distinction in documenting the candidate's achievements.
+The timing of promotion within the MM track will generally be at seven years for promotion from assistant to associate professor.
+Every faculty member has an annual written evaluation by the Department Chair, which will address mission assignment and annual performance.
+Progress toward promotion should also be addressed annually and the faculty member may apply for promotion when ready.
+In addition, assistant professors will undergo a mid-cycle review by the COM mission track review committee at the end of the 4th year of employment to address progress toward promotion.
+If the faculty member is planning to up for a promotion at the end of their 4th year of employment, the faculty member should have their mid-cycle review at the end of the 3rd year.
+The Department Chair or designee will discuss feedback from the review with the faculty member.
+While all faculty are encouraged to pursue activities that will lead to academic distinction and promotion, faculty on the MM track are not subject to a fixed probationary period.